-What Are HI-MACS, Corian and Richlite?
+What are HI-MACS, Corian and Krion?

 These materials are part of a generic group called Solid Surface.
 The materials were developed as a practical, robust worktop material for residential and commercial applications.
 The first one on the market was Corian in 1967.